dpiponi/Stellarator/README.md

 Useful when you're trying to decode how an individual scanline is being rendered.
 The debug command history is kept in the file .stellarator

+UI events to the main window are ignored while single stepping though I'll probably fix that eventually.